 How many people do you employ?

-We employ one full time staff member.
+We employ two full time staff member.
 Harry farms together with his parents Mark and Jane.
 We use contractors to make our silage, muck spreading and field work.